Sundance works to make film festival safer amid Hollywood sex scandal

-LOS ANGELES, Nov 29 (Reuters) - Sundance Film Festival organizers say they are working with law enforcement to make the annual independent film showcase in January a safer place in the wake of sexual harassment accusations sweeping Hollywood.
+LOS ANGELES (Reuters) - Sundance Film Festival organizers say they are working with law enforcement to make the annual independent film showcase in January a safer place in the wake of sexual harassment accusations sweeping Hollywood.

 “Sundance is really the first grand community gathering after all this has hit.
 So we’re looking for ways to form a community around it ... and making it very safe -- not only a safe place to do your work but a safe place to talk about these issues,” festival director John Cooper told Reuters.